Semi-Trucks Parked on Interstate Shoulders in Georgia: A Serious Safety Hazard

 The main reason is simple: truck stops and rest areas are running out of space for semi-trucks to park.

-Truck drivers that arrive at truck stops late in the afternoon or evening will often find themselves without a place to park.
-Truck drivers have strict rules to follow regarding hours of service and required rest times so they can’t simply continue to drive while they search for available truck parking.
-As a result, many end up parking on the interstate shoulder, which is a dangerous and often illegal practice.
+Truck drivers who arrive at truck stops late in the afternoon or evening often find there’s nowhere left to park.
+Because drivers must comply with Hours of Service rest requirements, they can’t always keep driving while searching for a spot.
+So, sometimes they end up stopping on the interstate shoulder which is a dangerous, and often illegal, practice.

 Federal and State Regulations on Truck Parking

-Commercial truck drivers are governed by the Federal Motor Carrier Safety Regulations issued by the United States Department of Transportation, Federal Motor Carrier Safety Administration (FMCSA) and any equivalent state laws.
-These Federal Safety Rules are the minimum standards and individual states such as Georgia cannot introduce less stringent motor carrier safety rules.
+Commercial truck drivers are governed by the Federal Motor Carrier Safety Regulations (FMCSRs) enforced by the Federal Motor Carrier Safety Administration (FMCSA) and any equivalent state laws.
+Georgia also enforces commercial motor vehicle safety rules, but states generally cannot adopt standards that are less strict than the federal baseline.

 The Law on Parking Semi-Trucks on the Interstate